-- 1. All land alterations, new development or redevelopment sites must not result in an increase in annual phosphorus loads over presettlement loads. - 2.
+- 1. No direct (untreated) discharges of stormwater to natural or improved waterbodies is allowed. - 2.
 All stormwater facilities are required to use skimming devices to remove floatable pollutants prior to discharge. - 3.
 Access to stormwater facilities to allow for maintenance must be provided. - 4.
 A 30 foot naturally vegetated buffer must be preserved adjacent to all natural surface waters including wetlands, lakes, and stream channels.